miku/ccpdw/08-Refactoring.md

 * if your business is growing, then business case for more change it there
     * product will exist ten years from now

+## Technical Debt

+A probably useful metaphor for understanding accumulated issues in projects.

+* deadlines
+* no tests
+* insufficient documentation
+* change of requirements

 ## Optimize for learning

 * try to postpone decisions
 * the later you have to decide, the more informed your decision will be

 ## API design